netliferesearch/craft-starter/README.md

 2. Install global dependencies if not installed already (see bottom of file)
 3. Install dependencies
 4. Make a repository on GitHub
-5. Run `npm run init`
-6. Set up a Heroku app
+5. Set up a Heroku app for the first time or get up and running when somebody already set things up

 ## Changing the remote git repository